shamika/shamika.github.io/_posts/2014-10-15-First-Steps-on-MCollective.md

 <ul>
 <li>
-Install a package - Lets say we want to install new package to all the nodes.
-This may be either a general package (eg:- zip), or the typical use cases of this in a clustered environment will be apply OS patches.
+Install a package - Let's say a new package needs to be installed to all the nodes.
+This may be either a general package (eg:- zip), orelse a typical use cases of this would be appling OS patches.
 </li><li>
-Update a configuration - We may find situations where need to update a configuration in all the nodes( eg:- update a conf file )
+Update a configuration - We may find situations where we need to update a configuration in all the nodes ( eg:- update a conf file ).
 </li><li>
-Restart a service - Due to the update of a configuration or any other reason we may need to restart a particular service in all or selected nodes in a cluster
+Restart a service - Due to the update of a configuration or any other reason we may need to restart a particular service in all or selected nodes in a cluster.
 </li><li>
-Debug - Verify the connectivity between/outside the nodes etc.
+Debug - We may have to find the problems in nodes (eg:- Verifing the connectivity between/outside the nodes).
 </li><li>
-Monitor - Constantly check the status of the all or selected nodes such as load, memory etc.
+Monitor - Constantly check the status of the all or selected nodes wrt load, memory etc.
 </li><li>
-Orchestration - There are situations where you want to perform operations on nodes in a particular order or based on some dependencies.
-Lets say restart servers one after the other.
+Orchestration - There are situations where you want to perform operations on nodes in a particular order or based on some dependencies (eg:- restart servers one after the other).
 </li></ul>
-Mcollective supported these functionalities open-endedly.
-Why I say open ended is that it comes with bunch of inbuilt features to do those but not limited to it.
-We can plug our own functionalities easily.
+Mcollective supports these functionalities open-endedly.
+Why I say "open ended" is that eventhough it comes with bunch of inbuilt features to do those, not limited to it.
+We can plug our own functionalities.

 <h3>Tips on MCollective Architecture</h3>